qoolixiloop/qool-latex-loop/README.md

 ### Why could you profit from this repository?
-> Because you want to write readme.md files on GitHub,
+> Because you want to write README.md files on GitHub,
 > but need some examples as inspiration.
 >
-> Because you want to write wiki pages on GitHub,
+> Because you want to write Wiki pages on GitHub,
 > but don't know how to start.
 >
-> Because you want to write your code in Vim,
+> Because you want to write your code in your local editor, e.g. Vim,
 > but you are missing an html preview for your browser.
 >
 > Did you find anything?